The Big Garden Birdwatch 2022: tops tips and essential kit

-The world’s largest survey returns at the end of the month, and everyone’s invited to take part to help our British wildlife and see how many birds are perching on a bird feeder near you.
+The world’s largest survey is taking place this weekend, and everyone’s invited to take part to help our British wildlife and see how many birds are perching on a bird feeder near you.
 So, if you have an hour to spare for a spot of bird watching, read on to find out how to do your bit…

 What is the Big Garden Birdwatch 2022?